marso34/coding-test/README.md

-# boj_solved
+# coding-test
-This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is an auto push repository for Coding Test created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).